Get a Remortgage Quote Including All the Legal Fees

 • You have no choice of solicitor.

-Using a Solicitor
+Using an Independent Solicitor

 • There is a legal fee to pay.

-Which Lenders offer free legal services?
+Which lenders offer free legal services?

 Many lenders offer "free legal" or "fee-assisted" remortgage deals as an incentive to attract new customers.
 While the specifics can change often, some of the lenders who regularly include this incentive in their products include: